rizinorg/book/src/analysis/variables.md

 win=spec
 spec.win.u32=unsigned int
 ```
-Then change your default specification to newly created one using this config variable `e anal.spec = win`
+Then change your default specification to newly created one using this config variable `e analysis.spec = win`

 For more information about primitive and user-defined types support in rizin refer to [types](types.md) chapter.